 Killbear Provincial Park’s proximity to Toronto, only three hours away, has made the park extremely popular with visitors from around the world.
 While the park can be enjoyed as a day-trip destination by locals and visitors alike, thanks to its compact land filled with beautiful natural features and over 30 km of Georgian Bay shoreline, we recommend making it a longer trip.

-The park opens in early May and closes in late October, offering its many visitors from nearby and far away from the opportunity to explore sparkling waters, sandy shores, and forested trails.
 While in the park, you can engage in a number of activities, from single hour explorations on short trails to watersports or camping.

 For the hikers and trail runners, four official trails offer resplendent views through sweeping pines and waterfront areas.
 The longest trail, at 6 km in length, is the Recreational Trail.
 The linear trail takes approximately three hours to complete and offers entrance to Lighthouse Point.
 The trail follows the main park road.